 Make sure Internet Protocol Version 4 (TCP/IPv4) is checked and select the option.

 Click the Properties button.

 Click the Advanced button.

-Once you completed the steps mentioned above you will have created a split tunneling on Windows 10 that allows you to stay connected on two different networks.
+Once you complete the steps, you will have created a split tunneling on Windows 10, which allows you to stay connected on two different networks.